 Riboflavin (Vitamin B 2)

-This is another vitamin of B group.
+This is another Vitamin of the B group.
 It is water soluble.
-The rich sources of the vitamin are, eggs, meat, milk and other dairy products, fish, green vegetables, yeast etc.
+The rich sources of this vitamin are, eggs, meat, milk and other dairy products, fish, green vegetables, yeast etc.

 This vitamin works in the cells mainly in energy transport, dehydrogenation, oxidation and electron transport mechanisms.

 Deficiency of this vitamin is common in cases where food intake is less